 I recently bought a Belkin N1 Wireless Router to replace the D-Link Wireless ADSL Modem Router which had died after 2 years of loyal service.
 I thought I’d now sum up my thought in a review on the Belkin N1 Wireless Router after a couple months of use.

-I live in a house with rather thick stone walls which doesn’t aid the transmitting of wireless signals, so I accept that fact that my wireless range may be less than other people’s may be.
+I live in a house with rather thick stone walls which don’t aid the transmitting of wireless signals, so I accept that fact that my wireless range may be less than other people’s maybe.
 The D-Link Wireless ADSL Modem Router had a range of around 15m which I thought was quite good given it only cost me about £50 at the time.

-However, once I got round to testing the wireless range of this new Belkin N1 Wireless Router, I was a little discouraged to see that it was no better than my previous D-Link Wireless ADSL Modem Router, if anything it was a slightly weaker signal.
-Obviously, the Belkin N1 standard is more about shifting more data at a higher speed than range, so good for those who do that – however I’m more interested in basic network and Internet access as far round the house as possible.
+However, once I got round to testing the wireless range of this new Belkin N1 Wireless Router, I was a little discouraged to see that it was no better than my previous D-Link Wireless ADSL Modem Router if anything it was a slightly weaker signal.
+Obviously, the Belkin N1 standard is more about shifting more data at a higher speed than the range, so good for those who do that – however, I’m more interested in basic network and Internet access as far around the house as possible.

 Have you had any experience with this wireless router?
 What do you think of it?

 UPDATE: In the 18 months I’ve now been using this wireless router, I would just add that I’ve had fairly consistent and long-running issues in terms of my internet connection being dropped quite often and the device requiring lots of resets/reboots to correct the problem.

 I recently bought a Belkin N+ ADSL wireless router and you get to read my review which details my experiences with it and why I eventually took it back to the store.